GMOD/Apollo/docs/Quick_start_guide.md

     ./run.sh

 Then you will be able to access Web Apollo from  http://localhost:8080/apollo/ and login with your web_apollo_user information.
+Note: if you already have a tomcat instance running, you may have to shut it down to run this test server.

 #### Congratulations